larseggert/i-d-toolchain/README.md

   [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) in order to convert the markdown document `draft-i-d-toolchain-test-00.md` in the current working directory to text and HTML.
-This can be replaced by any other command installed in side the container, as desired.
+This can be replaced by any other command installed in side the image, as desired.

+Also see the `docker run --help` information, and check the end of the `i-d-toolchain` bash script for any changes to this incantation that might not have been reflected in this README.

 ## Installed components